-Instead, many people, especially in winter, choose to dry clothes inside over radiators, bannisters, and the backs of chairs.
+Instead, many people, especially in winter, choose to dry clothes indoors using radiators, banisters, and the backs of chairs.

-What most people don't realise is that drying clothes indoors can have serious health consequences such as triggering allergies, worsening asthma, and leading to the development of mould spores.
+What most people don't realise is that the moisture released your wet clothes can have serious health consequences.
+These include triggering allergies, worsening asthma, and leading to the development of mould spores.
 These conditions usually affect children and the elderly the most.

 In this article, we'll discuss how you can avoid these serious health problems and enjoy fresh, dry clothes.

 The Health Risks Of Drying Clothes Inside

 Rosalie Menon and Colin Porteous, from Glasgow's Mackintosh Environmental Architecture Research Unit, recently conducted a study that investigated the impacts of drying wet clothes inside.

 Through their investigation, they found three significant health risks; dust mites, fabric softener and high mould spore count.